tiepz-studio/magazine/hello-world.md

 There are three ways to keep up with all the latest and greatest:

-- [*Tiepz Magazine Dispatch*](/subscribe/): This weekly email goes out on Friday.
+- [*Đặt mua sản phẩm hỗ trợ nuôi thỏ*](/subscribe/): This weekly email goes out on Friday.
 Your info is never shared or sold.
 Ew.
 - [RSS Feed](https://feedpress.me/brightpixels): If you don't know what RSS is, [here's a good introduction](https://www.lifewire.com/rss-101-3482781).
 - [Twitter](https://twitter.com/brightpxblog): The account is updated with every new post.